 Pictured above: Christopher Sylvie, Karen Fort, Zoë Pike and Lyle Mays in Last Days of the Commune by Bertolt Brecht, performed in 2017 at Prop Thtr/Photo: Provided by Prop Thtr

-Editor’s Note: This is the second installment of Scapi Magazine’s monthly column about the history of experimental history in Chicago by our DIY theater and performance contributor Felix Abidor.
+Editor’s Note: This is the second installment of Makers and Breakers, Scapi Magazine’s monthly column about the history of experimental history in Chicago by our DIY theater and performance contributor Felix Abidor.

 “We work with being,

 —The Tao te Ching

 A fun exercise to kill some time: find every experimental theater company currently operating in Chicago.
 The process might take the better part of the afternoon.
 A fun exercise to kill even more time: find every experimental theater company that has ever operated in Chicago.
 The number increases exponentially.
 Chicago has long been an incubator for new companies producing new works.
 Every crop of recent graduates from universities is reliable for at least a few.
 With almost perfect regularity one of two things happens to each company: it becomes really big (e.g. Steppenwolf), or it fizzles.
 Perhaps one company has formed the notable exception—The Prop Thtr.
 Currently operating out of a two-venue space in Avondale, The Prop Thtr has existed for 37 years.
 The company has rarely thrived financially.
 Yet, it has endured, and in its endurance has produced or incubated some of the most vital work in the Chicago theater community.
 How it formed, survived and evolved are questions that form a useful support in understanding the Chicago theater-organism.

 In a curious twist of theater history, many of the most experimental companies develop during times of social and political conservatism.
 In this way, The Prop Thtr is par for the course.